JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

   reachable from all other tabs.
 This leads to _explosion of states_ that doesn't add anything to the analysis.

+We decided that the application's end-state is the moment the application is closed.
+However, we chose to ommit it since every state would have a transition to it.

 ![Use-case 3's state machine](./state_machines/state_machine_3.png)

 #### Transition tree